raystack/siren/docs/guides/overview.md

 ## Managing Templates

-Siren templates are abstraction over prometeheus rules to reuse same rule body to create multiple rules.
+Siren templates are abstraction over Prometheus rules to reuse same rule body to create multiple rules.
 The rule body is templated using go templates.
 Learn in more detail [here](./templates.md).

 ## Managing Rules